mathewpwheatley/brewery-run-backend/README.md

 # Brewery Run
 Brewery Run is website that helps runners remain calorie neutral during those long runs by planning out routes with stops at your local breweries.
 Users can find created by the Brewery Run community via a name search or sort the circuits by rating, likes, favorites, etc. Circuit mapping, directions, and elevation maping is provided via the Google Maps API.
 A user can also create an accout which will grant them additional functionality such as the ability to follow users, write reviews, and create circuits.
 Each user also receives a customized dashboard which gathers their favorite circuits as well as those from users they are following, into a single page.

-**Note:** this this served as my capstone project for my 2020 Flatiron School Software engineering course and now serves as a personal size project.
+**Note:** This this served as my capstone project for my 2020 Flatiron School Software engineering course and now serves as a personal size project.
 Due to this some features might be disabled since features supported by paid APIs such as Google Maps can quickly reach the free use limit.

 The remainder of this README.md will discuss the backend exclusivley.
 The front-end repository can be found [here](https://github.com/mathewpwheatley/brewery-run-frontend).